gradgrind/minion/README.md

 Initial implementations (serializers and deserializers) are provided in C, C++ (currently several versions ...) and Go.
 The current serializers output valid JSON (which can also be read back in by the deserializers).

+The Go version is now in a separate repository, [gominion](https://github.com/gradgrind/gominion).

 Simple test files are included in all versions.
-In the C(++) versions this is main.c(pp), in the Go version this is minion_test.go.
+In the C(++) versions this is main.c(pp).

-The library itself comprises only minion.c(pp) and minion.h in the C(++) versions, minion.go in the Go version.
+The library itself comprises only minion.c(pp) and minion.h in the C(++) versions.

  - minion_c: State information is held in static variables.
 Some attention to memory management is necessary, but I have tried to keep this fairly simple and efficient.
 The main.c test file uses a C++ function to read a file ...
 I suppose I should rewrite this in C!